STAIRlab/sees/docs/contrib/modeling/geomTransf/106-Corotational Transformation.md

 </tbody>
 </table>
 <p>The element coordinate system is specified as follows:</p>
-<p>The x-axis is the axis connecting the two element nodes; the y- and
-z-axes are then defined using a vector that lies on a plane parallel to the local x-z plane -- vecxz.
+The x-axis is the axis connecting the two element nodes; the y- and z-axes are then defined using a vector that lies on a plane parallel to the local x-z plane -- vecxz.
 The local y-axis is defined by taking the cross product of the vecxz vector and the x-axis.
 The z-axis by taking cross product of x and new y.
-The section is attached to the element such that the y-z coordinate system used to specify the section corresponds to the y-z axes of the element.</p>
+The section is attached to the element such that the y-z coordinate system used to specify the section corresponds to the y-z axes of the element.

 <figure>
 <img src="/OpenSeesRT/contrib/static/ElementOrentation.gif" title="ElementOrentation.gif"
 alt="ElementOrentation.gif" />